In this lab, we will build our skills with Python sequences by

 answer key file.
 To have the most fun, you should avoid reading the

-puzzle files (files that end in .story
+puzzle files (files that end in .story).
+Instead, open up a

-puzzle answer key file (a file that ends in .answerkey
+puzzle answer key file (a file that ends in .answerkey)

 inside VSCode, and fill in the puzzle answer key with words that you